odarroyo/opseestools/README.md

 Example 6: using the analysis module and the lib_frag to perform an multiple record IDA and compute the fragility curves for a RC wall building

+Example 7: demonstrating the functions added to the utility module in v0.4 that streamline creating reinforced concrete and steel frame models.

 ## Function help

 Each function has a docstring with help for the function, detailing the inputs and outputs.